-The disposition of a token is legally binding and effective against third parties even in the event of enforcement proceedings against the transferor, if the transfer (i) was triggered in the TT system before the opening of the proceedings; or (ii) was triggered after the opening of the proceedings in the TT system and on the day of the opening of the proceedings, provided that the transferee proves that he or she had no knowledge of the opening of the proceedings or was not in a position where he or she should have had such knowledge if he or she had exercised due diligence.
+The disposition of a token is legally binding and effective against third parties even in the event of enforcement proceedings against the transferor, if the transfer (i) was triggered in the TT system before the opening of the proceedings; or (ii) was triggered after the opening of the proceedings in the TT system and on the day of the opening of the proceedings, provided that the transferee proves that they had no knowledge of the opening of the proceedings or was not in a position where they should have had such knowledge if they had exercised due diligence.

 In order to enable transfer rights represented and transferred in a token on a TT system, the legal figure of the value right (Wertrechte) is incorporated into Liechtenstein law.